Add a Page to the Website

 Create a New Page

-For this page to show up in your website, you need to edit _quarto.yml so that Quarto knows where your page should be linked (e.g., in the navbar, in a dropdown menu, etc.).
+For this new page to show up in your website, you need to edit your “_quarto.yml” file so that Quarto knows where your page should be linked (e.g., in the navbar, in a dropdown menu, etc.).
+To do this:

 While indentation does not affect R code, it absolutely affects YAML code!
 A common source of error for Quarto websites is improper indentation for a new YAML element so double check the indentation of your additions against comparable rows that you know already work.